 9. Get out to the mountains.
 The Sequoia High Sierra Camp offers five-star luxury in the heart of Sequoia-Kings Canyon National Park, with gourmet meals, deluxe tents and hike-in access.
 Choose from an easy one-mile stroll or a twelve-mile trek.
 Either way, they will shuttle in your luggage for you.

 10. A mobile form of glamping consists of overnight adventures in covered wagons.
 Available in Wyoming and Ontario, you can pioneer a family adventure on the trail and spend the night in a covered wagon.

 11. Spend the night in a cave.
 Kokpelli’s Cave in New Mexico is far from primitive.
-The cave house is built into the 65-million year old vertical cliffs of Ojo Alamo Sandstone, 300′ above the valley.
-The 1650 sq. ft. cave has a bedroom, kitchen, dining room and bathroom with waterfall shower and Jacuzzi tub.
+The cave house is built into the 65-million-year-old vertical cliffs of Ojo Alamo Sandstone, 300′ above the valley.
+The 1650 square foot cave has a bedroom, kitchen, dining room and bathroom with waterfall shower and Jacuzzi tub.

 13. Crave adventure?
-Try a white water rafting trip.
-Many rafting outfitters offer accommodations that range from primitive campground to luxury tent resorts.
+Try a whitewater rafting trip.
+Many rafting outfitters offer accommodations that range from the primitive campground to luxury tent resorts.

 16. Skip the all-inclusive for your next vacation and go green.
 The La Leona Ecolodge in Costa Rica is a vacation destination for nature lovers.

 17. Go glamping in the desert.
 The all-inclusive Longitude 131 Resort in the Outback desert of Central Australia offers 15 luxury tents, a pool, and your own private view of Uluru (Ayer’s Rock).